 If you’ve never had strawberries and balsamic vinegar together before – you’re in for a delicious treat!
-The combination of sweet strawberries and tart, rich balsamic vinegar are surprisingly good together and also a perfect complement to the sweet and creamy panna cotta.
+The combination of sweet strawberries and tart, rich balsamic vinegar are surprisingly good together, and also a perfect complement to the sweet and creamy vanilla-infused Panna Cotta.

 Adapted from Barefoot Contessa at Home cookbook

 1 packet unflavored gelatin powder

 3 cups heavy cream

 2 cups plain whole-milk yogurt (non-fat greek yogurt may also be substituted if whole-milk yogurt can’t be found at your market)